The Video Intelligence API allows developers to use Google video analysis technology as part of their applications.

 PROJECT_ID=$(gcloud config get-value core/project)

-- Make sure this is the project you wish to delete:
+- Make sure this is the project you want to delete:

 echo $PROJECT_ID